-The main benefit of access control is security.
+The main benefit of access control is security and keeping your property secure and burglar proof.
 Access control systems allow organizations to limit who has access to their premises and resources, ensuring that only authorized personnel can gain access.
 This helps protect against unauthorized access, theft, and other malicious activities.

 Access control also helps organizations manage their resources more effectively.
 By limiting access to certain areas or resources, they can ensure that they are used efficiently and securely.
 For example, an organization might use access control to restrict the use of printers or other office equipment by certain individuals or departments.
 This ensures that these resources are used responsibly and not abused or misused.

 Finally, access control can help improve customer service experiences by allowing customers to quickly and easily gain entry into a building or area without having to wait in line for a security check.
 This makes it easier for customers to enter the premises and get the services they need without any delays or disruptions.